 All pupils with identified special educational needs will be recorded on the SEND register.
-This is divided into 4 broad areas of needs:-
+This is divided into 4 broad areas of needs, although we acknowledge that many areas of need can co-occur.

 Area of Need Some examples of difficulty

 Communication and Interaction Speech and language needs

 Social communication difficulties

 Autism

 Cognition and learning Learning difficulties

 Dyslexia

 Social, Emotional and Mental Health Emotional regulation difficulties

 difficulties Attention deficit hyperactivity disorder

 (ADHD)

 Sensory and / or physical needs Hearing impairment

 Visual impairment